oconnor663/jacko.io/posts/async_three.md

     Concretely, the future returned by `wrap_with_join_state` needs to be coercible to `DynFuture`, which means the `JoinState<T>` that it contains needs to be `Send` and `'static`, which means T needs to be too.
-This time around I'll skip the "discovery" phase and just write all the bounds the first time.
+This time around I'll skip the "discovery" phase and just write the bounds correctly the first time.

 ```rust
 LINK: Playground playground://async_playground/tasks_noop_waker.rs